 This might seem like a simple distinction, but it’s a critical one that is very important to understand and embed right from the start as otherwise it leads to lots of confusion.

-People mistakenly believe that if they uninstall their Bitcoin Wallet software “all the bitcoins are now gone”.
+People mistakenly believe that if they uninstall their Bitcoin Wallet software “all their bitcoins are now gone”.
 This isn’t true as long as you still have your private keys.
-There are no bitcoins ever “stored” in your “wallet”, only private keys.
+Again, there are no bitcoins ever “stored” in your “wallet”, only private keys.

 The easiest way to properly think about a Bitcoin Wallet is to instead think of it as a “viewer”.
 You use this viewer software to look into the Bitcoin network and view what bitcoins you own with your specific private keys.